mct-dev/mct-dev/README.md

 ### I'm a husband, a golfer, and an enthusiastic reader!

-- 🖥 I'm currently working at [Bitcoin IRA][bitcoinira] as a Software Engineer.
+- 🖥 I'm currently working at [Time by Ping][timebyping] as a Software Engineer.
 - 🔨 I like to build things and, one day, I hope to sell one of these things online.
 - 📖 I like to read and learn about things that I don't know or haven't heard of.
 - ⚡️ Fun fact: I have 2 awesome dogs who I often take hiking 😄